top of page

 My Approach

-As a business motivational speaker, I usually begin my talks with a provocation: we’re experiencing mass burnout and are in danger of reaching a tipping point where we can’t recover.
+As a burnout keynote speaker, I usually begin my talks with a provocation: we’re experiencing mass burnout and are in danger of reaching a tipping point where we can’t recover.

 This is not hyperbole.
 According to Gallup's recent report, Employee Burnout: Causes and Cures, 76% of employees experience burnout on the job at least sometimes, and 28% say they are burned out "very often" or "always" at work.
 A study by Indeed, reveals that employee burnout has only gotten worse over the last year: more than half (52%) of respondents are feeling burned out, and more than two-thirds (67%) believe the feeling has worsened over the course of the pandemic.